Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Evaluation

 \paragraph{\textbf{Results Analysis}} In Table~\ref{tab:vul_numbers}, we tally the number of vulnerable functions, software, and firmware upon vulnerability confirmation.
 The first column contains the names of different vendors.
 The second through sixth columns show the amount of vulnerable functions in various software, while the seventh column indicates the total number of vulnerable functions across all vendors.
 The eighth through twelfth columns display the amount of vulnerable software binaries in various software, while the thirteenth column provides the total number of vulnerable software binaries.
 According to the seventh column of Table~\ref{tab:firmware_dataset}, there are a total of \textbf{1,482} vulnerable functions.
-1456 are confirmed by $VO_1$, whereas 26 are confirmed by $VO_2$.
-For a total of 1,456 $VO_1$ vulnerable functions, 1,377 vulnerable functions rank first and 79 vulnerable functions rank second. $VO_2$ is performed on 47 detection results, of which 26 are confirmed.
-Since they contain the majority of functions, three vendors, Netgear, Tp-Link, and Hikvision, account for the vast majority (94.4\%) of vulnerable functions.
-Specifically, a large proportion of vulnerable functions are found in the OpenSSL software used by the three vendors.
+1456 are confirmed by $CO_1$, whereas 26 are confirmed by $CO_2$.
+For a total of 1,456 $CO_1$ vulnerable functions, 1,377 vulnerable functions rank first and 79 vulnerable functions rank second. $CO_2$ is performed on 47 detection results, of which 26 are confirmed. the 21 unconfirmed detection results can be attributed to two reasons.
+Firstly, 18 of them were due to the fact that the target binaries detected did not contain any of the target vulnerable functions.
+For example, we were unable to detect the vulnerable function `EVP\_EncryptUpdate' of CVE-2016-2106 from the `libssl.so' library of OpenSSL since it exists in the `libcrypto.so' library.
+Secondly, 3 of the unconfirmed results were ranked in the top 20 but were subsequently filtered out by the similarity threshold used in real world bug search setting.
+A large proportion of vulnerable functions are found in the OpenSSL software used by the three vendors.
 The number of vulnerable software is consistent with this circumstance.
 The final column shows the number of firmware containing at least one vulnerable function, together with its proportion of total firmware.
 Every Dajiang firmware contains at least one CVE vulnerability because all OpenSSL components used in firmware are vulnerable.
 In addition, Hikvision is detected to have a large proportion of vulnerable firmware (58.89\%).
 To inspect the CVE vulnerable function distribution, we plot the top 10 CVEs and their distributions in five vendors except Cisco in Figure~\ref{fig:vul_detected}, since Cisco takes additional two CVEs. \begin{itemize} \item \textbf{Top 10 CVE Analysis.} Figure~\ref{fig:vul_detected} demonstrates the top 10 CVE distribution in various vendors.
 The total number of discovered CVE vulnerabilities decreases from left to right along the x-axis.
 Except for CVE-2015-0287, all of the top 10 CVE vulnerabilities are discovered in every \textit{Dajiang} firmware.
 This is because Dajiang utilizes an outdated version of OpenSSL 1.0.1h that contains numerous vulnerable functions~\cite{openssh_1_0_1h}.
 Although Hikvision firmware has the third largest number of firmware, it has the most vulnerable functions in our experiment settings.
 The reason for this is that Hikvision firmware heavily uses OpenSSL-1.0.1e (184) and OpenSSL-1.0.1l (401) versions, both of which contain a large number of vulnerabilities. \textbf{Finding:} Since they typically adopt the same vulnerable software version, it is highly plausible that firmware from the same vendor and released at the same period contains identical vulnerabilities.
 Security analysts can quickly narrow down the vulnerability analysis based on the firmware release date.